Skip to Content

 Hiring a Gown

-Yes, you need to wear a gown on the day.
+Yes, you'll need to wear a gown on the day - it's part of the whole graduation experience!

 Photography

-During the online registration process, please let us know if you or your guests would not like to appear in any photography.
+You'll be asked to give your consent for this when you register, so please let us know if you or your guests don't want to appear in any photography.

 The address is: